 While some homes have prefixed lighting, you may need to get creative if your space does not.

 BISTRO LIGHTS are a great option for small or tricky spaces.
 You can hang them from pergola beams, attached to command hooks, or use poles weighted down with cement or in the ground to keep them up.
 We recommend using bistro lights that are heavier duty and solid to avoid lights breaking in windy/rainy climates

 LANTERNS with candles (faux or real) or that plug into outdoor outlets can be great ways to incorporate lighting and accessories simultaneously.

 Warmer weather is upon us and we can’t wait to get out there with some of these updates.
-Let us know how you’re updating your patio space and feel free to ask us any questions!
+Let us know how you’re updating your patio space!